janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 # Chapter IX
 ## Dynamic Programming

+- Dynamic programming starts by solving subproblems and builds up to solving the big problem.
-- Dynamic programming is useful when you’re trying to optimize something given a constraint.
+  - useful when you’re trying to optimize something given a constraint.
-- You can use dynamic programming when the problem can be broken into discrete subproblems.
+  - can be used when the problem can be broken into discrete subproblems.
 - Every dynamic-programming solution involves a grid.
 - The values in the cells are usually what you’re trying to optimize.
 - Each cell is a subproblem, so think about how you can divide your problem into subproblems.